KxSystems/docs/docs/ref/progressors.md

 0 6 6 6 1 5
 ```

-Items of `x` must be in the left domain of the map, and items of `y` in its right domain.
+Items of `x` must be in the left domain of the iterable, and items of `y` in its right domain.

 ### Unary application

-When the extension is applied as a unary, and the map is **a function with a known identity element** $I$, then $I$ is taken as the left argument of the first evaluation.
+When the derived function is applied as a unary, and the iterable is **a function with a known identity element** $I$, then $I$ is taken as the left argument of the first evaluation.

 ```q
 q)(,\)2 3 4        / I is ()